PeterVBG/CompanyAddsOnLCD/README.md

 6. The add blinks according to specification

-7. The order of how the companies and adds are shown are not based on random values
+7. The order of how the companies and adds are shown are not based on random values (based on what's described in bullet 3)

 8. No heap allocation